How to Use After Effects: Precomposing

 sharpen textsharpen textsharpen text

 You can even use the precomp here, and you can use it in other comps.
-Let’s move the precomp to this comp with a background, for example.
+Let’s the precomp to this comp with a background, for example.
 You’ll notice that we can’t see it in the Preview panel because the text is also black.

 move text to another compmove text to another compmove text to another comp